Alg1d/php-dev-codex/README.md

     </tbody>
 </table>

 Custom exception does not need to contain any code.
 It just needs to extend the SPL exception class.
+For common cases (e.g. wrong type of variable in validator) you can just use an exception from the SPL library.

 > **Why?** This greatly simplifies debugging and troubleshooting because you can easily determine the type of error
 > that occurred.
 Additionally, creating custom exception classes also helps keep code organised and maintainable.